- 2023-2024 CHS Pathways to Success Introduction

 c.
 4th Tardy - Saturday Detention and parent contacted.

-e.
-6th Tardy or more - Out-of-School suspension and/or individual disciplinary action will be taken by administration during a conference with parent(s) and student.
+d.
+5th Tardy - Out-of-School suspension and/or individual disciplinary action will be taken by administration during a conference with parent(s) and student.

 Project ACES is designed to assist students with Excessive Excused Absences and Unexcused Absences.